 - You may receive a refund and may be sent a bill for any charges that could not be paid with your Title IV aid.
 Receiving a refund does not indicate that there are no charges due on your account.
-These unpaid charges can result in a late fee and/or a financial hold on your account that would prevent you from registering for classes and release of your transcript or diploma.
+These unpaid charges can result in a late fee and/or a financial hold on your account that would prevent you from registering for classes.
 Students will be responsible for paying those remaining fees by the Office of the Bursar's published deadlines.

 - You may choose to authorize the College to use your Title IV funds to pay certain other educationally related charges such as tuition insurance or health insurance (to avoid the scenario above).